xiblizz/xcodarr/README.md

 ## License

-ISC License - See LICENSE file for details.
+Apache-2.0 license - See LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## Support